-Vietnam takes steps against African swine flu
+Vietnam takes steps against African swine fever

-HCM CITY — Vietnam is under risk of an African Swine Flu outbreak, prompting careful monitoring of pig farms for signs of infection and prevention of smuggling of untested pork, said experts at a conference on the disease held in HCM City on Tuesday.
+HCM CITY — Vietnam is under risk of an African Swine Fever outbreak, prompting careful monitoring of pig farms for signs of infection and prevention of smuggling of untested pork, said experts at a conference on the disease held in HCM City on Tuesday.

-African Swine Flu (ASF) is a type of infectious hemorrhagic fever which has a 90 – 100 per cent mortality rate for pigs and there is no vaccine or cure, according to Dr Mateo del Pozo of Spain’s National Institute for Agricultural and Food Research and Technology.
+African Swine Fever (ASF) is a type of infectious hemorrhagic fever which has a 90 – 100 per cent mortality rate for pigs and there is no vaccine or cure, according to Dr Mateo del Pozo of Spain’s National Institute for Agricultural and Food Research and Technology.

 Although the disease is not dangerous to humans, it can cause great economic loss for farmers and harm pork trading.